mackuha/pay-api/README.md

 The app is deployed on Netlify.
 Visit the live site [here.](https://pay-api-mackuha.netlify.app/)

+## Solution Link

+You can take a look at the solution URL [here.](https://www.frontendmentor.io/solutions/responsive-multipage-website-using-react-react-router-and-tailwind-Xe3Bm8UNdM)

 ## Credits

 Special thanks to Frontend Mentor for providing the design and opportunity to work on this challenge.